 This category includes the costs of using our mail service and having a minimum credit on our mobile phones to make emergency calls and receive texts.

-Our communication costs on the Camino itself were zero, even though we are bloggers who continued to do at least some work along the way.
+Our communication costs on the Camino were zero, even though we are bloggers who continued to do at least some work.
 Somewhat unexpectedly, every single accommodation we stayed at had wireless internet.
-Some were faster than others, but all had some internet access allowing us to publish articles, provide updates on social media and respond to messages.
+Some were faster than others, but all had some internet access, which allowed us to publish articles, provide updates on social media, and respond to messages.

 Walking the Camino, you won’t need to get a new SIM card or pay roaming charges to stay connected with your loved ones back home.
 Just use the Wi-Fi provided at your accommodation or at the many cafes and restaurants along the way.